Billy-Playz/Chrisbot-Datapack/README.md

-# Chrisbot-Datapack
+# Chrisbot Datapack
-Datapacks for mc.chrisbot.net
+The files for the Chrisbot Datapacks